nubificus/vaccel-tutorials/lab5/README.md

 Since we have an operation name in mind, lets add this first to the vaccelrt codebase.
 In the `include/ops/vaccel_ops.h` file we can see there is an enum declration of `vaccel_op_type`:

-Here there are some declrations made already for some of the operations already used but we need to add our operation, "FOO" as shown below.
+Here there are some declarations made for some of the operations already used but we need to add our operation, "FOO" as shown below.

 ```C
 enum vaccel_op_type {